-Close to celebrating a hundred years of operations, the BBC is the premier mass media institution in the UK, as well as the world's oldest national broadcaster.
-From being a dominant presence in TV and radio, the BBC has greatly expanded its presence and reach across various platforms and regions, an institution built into the fabric of British society that strives to deliver balanced, impartial news and the truth to its ever-growing viewership.
+Close to celebrating a hundred years of operations, the BBC is the premier mass media institution in the UK, as well as the world’s oldest national broadcaster.
+From being a dominant presence in press, TV and radio, the BBC has greatly expanded its media coverage across various platforms and regions, an institution built into the fabric of British society that strives to deliver balanced, impartial news and the truth to a global audience.

-In this podcast interview, Rory talks about how prefers to work with public relations agencies, how many PR firms pitch him dails, and how he sifts through the noise to identify the important stories worth covering.
+In this podcast interview, Rory talks about how prefers to work with public relations agencies, how many PR firms pitches he receives daily, and how he sifts through the noise to identify the important news stories worth covering.

 These days, Rory closely coordinates with their online team through scheduled meetings, keeping a close eye on what’s trending on social media to identify and monitor stories that are resonating with audiences.
-Rory recalled being an early adopter of Twitter (@ruskin147), which he said was “great for one's reputation internally, because you saw stuff there long before any of your colleagues [did].”
-He gets contacted ny media PR firms on Twitter fairly regularly.
+Rory recalled being an early adopter of Twitter, which he said was great for reputation management, because you saw news break there first.
+He gets contacted by media PR firms on Twitter fairly regularly.

-Rory also noted the changing dynamic of audience feedback to stories.
+Rory also noted the changing dynamic of audience feedback to stories and how that impacts the practice of writing story headlines.
 “You change your headline on an online story, you can immediately see, yeah, there are more people [reading] that story than there were before,” he explained.
 This is interesting because it shows that how the news is reported is now colored by audience feedback.
 It’s not enough to report the news accurately.
-It must be done in a way that dovetails with social media engagement.
+It must be done in a way that dovetails with social media and engages influencers.

 Consuming media and working with PR firms

-A good reporter stays informed, and unsurprisingly, Rory is no exception.
-He is an ardent reader of the Financial Times, the New York Times, the MIT Technology Review, and other publications.
+A responsible reporter stays informed, and unsurprisingly, Rory is no exception.
+He is an ardent reader of articles in the Financial Times, the New York Times, the MIT Technology Review, and other news sites.
 “The real challenge is information overload: being able to actually sit back and properly absorb something rather than just skimming, in a desperate hop from one link to another,” Rory admitted.

 One area where Rory definitely experiences overload?
 His inbox, which receives about 300 emails a day, including an “unbelievable” number of pitches from publicists at public relations firms.

-“Every now and then, I feel guilty, because I don't reply to most of the pitches I get.
+“Every now and then, I feel guilty, because I don’t reply to most of the pitches I get.
 But then, when I try and clear my inbox at the end of the week, I realize that if I replied, I would literally do nothing else,” he revealed.”The sheer volume of PR material – and a lot of it really, really badly targeted – is becoming almost impossible to cope with.”
-In fact, Rory estimated that out of a dozen pitches that come from a PR agency or marketing firm, only one or two would actually count as legitimate, newsworthy pieces.
+In fact, Rory estimated that out of a dozen story pitches that come from a PR agencies and publicists, only one or two would actually count as legitimate, newsworthy pieces.

 According to Rory, he tends to build strong professional relationships with two or three really good PR companies (often people at in-house PR departments) who will only approach you with something that’s worth the effort of turning into a piece for television or online.
 “The trouble is, as one gets older and tighter and more cynical, there’s a real danger that you miss the really good things.”